liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * ARK_MEM_NULL if the ARKode memory is ``NULL``
       * ARK_ILL_INPUT if an argument has an illegal value

-   **Notes:** This function is designed only for advanced ARKode usage.

-   Any zero-valued parameter will imply a reset to the default value.
+   **Notes:**  Any non-positive parameter will imply a reset to the default value.

-   Any negative parameter will be left unchanged from the previous state.